DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/decoding-ipfix-options-using-go.markdown

 The number of separators corresponds to the values in the header we just decoded.

-Unlike a data template, the options template has a set of scope fields.
+The ordering of these fields is critical for us to maintain.

-The ordering of these fields is critical to maintain.
+Note: Unlike a data template, the options template has a set of scope fields.

 ### Decode the fields
 Both scope fields and fields have the same structure, thus can be decoded